ag14774/poetry-monoranger-plugin/README.md

 Builds the **current** project, replacing editable path dependencies with the current version of the package.
 This is useful when building a project that depends on another project in the monorepo, as it ensures that the built package can be installed (e.g. as a wheel file) without expecting the other project to be present in a specific location.

+- `poetry export`:

+Export the requirements of the **current** project, replacing editable path dependencies with the current version of the packages.
+This is useful when exporting the requirements of a project that depends on another project in the monorepo, as it ensures that the exported requirements can be installed without expecting the other project to be present in a specific location.

 ### Configuration
 The plugin can be configured in the `pyproject.toml` file of each project.
 The following options are available: